myclonelife/exosphere/website/benefits.md

 # Benefits

-This page provides more details how Exosphere can help you succeed.
+This page provides more details on how Exosphere can help you succeed.

 ### Business benefits